SMSpp-Project/MCFLemonSolver/README.md

 ## Getting started

-These instructions will let you build MCFBlock and MCFLemonSolver on your system.
+These instructions will let you build MCFLemonSolver on your system.

 ### Requirements